hendro7naga/StegoParityCheckerAES/README.md

 # StegoParityCheckerAES

-Steganography using Parity Checker and Root Mod based on LSB With AES256
+Steganography using Parity Checker and Root Mod based on LSB With AES256 Encryption